iScsc/Linux-Distro/README.md

 # Linux-Distro
-Linux Distribution for the IScsc.
+*Linux Distribution for the IScsc.*
+Waiting for content & scripts !